grantjenks/free-python-games/docs/curriculum.rst

 - tron.py - Classic arcade game.
 - tiles.py - Puzzle game of number shuffling.

 Bible Story
 ...........

-* John 11:17-44 - God the Debugger
+* John 9:1-33 - God the Debugger (Blind Man and Jesus)

-  1. What was wrong?
+  1. What does Jesus tell the disciples?
-  2. How did Jesus feel?
+  2. What does the man tell the Pharisees?
-  3. What did Jesus tell others?
+  3. What does the man believe about Jesus?
-  4. How did Jesus debug the scene?
+  4. What do you believe about Jesus?

 Day 5